 Among the many types of different photography, street photography has a pretty prominent place.
 It can indeed be very rewarding in more ways than one.
 We know it is not as easy as grabbing a camera and shooting.
 It needs planning.

 If you do not know Bogotá, it would be useful to get the guidance of someone who knows.
+I have included my recommended itinerary in the links below.
 It may be good also to explore the Internet about street photography in the city you intend to visit.
 In Bogotá, if you do not get into the street with your camera, you will never capture the beautiful colours of Colombia.

 I usually do not carry more than one Mirrorless Full Frame or a DSLR body.
 It is usually advisable to carry the camera in the bag except when you are shooting.
 I would advise a strong camera strap that is not branded by one of the major manufacturers.
 I use a Black Rapid shoulder strap along with an additional strong wrist strap attached to the camera.